rileytheesfeld/SIEM-and-Automation-Lab/README.md

 Starting from my computer to splunk, here is an overview of the technologies utilized in the project.
   - **Proxmox:** Virtualization platform that was utilized for this lab, all built on my HPE DL380p server.
   - **Personal Computer:** My computer that is used to interface with the infrastructure.
 Login, configuration, and management are handled from this endpoint.
   - **Detection Generator:** Leveraging Red Canary's Atomic Red Team for pre-developed attacks.
 Utilizing the MITRE ATT&CK framework, deploys common "red team" attacks on a Windows 11 VM.
+Installed FlareVM for Malware Analysis and Reverse Engineering.
   - **Wazuh:** Open-source XDR and SIEM application used to ingest data from the endpoint.
 Used only to as ingress to then be forwarded to splunk enterprise.
   - **Splunk Enterprise:** Acts as the centralized SIEM system to monitor, query, and build alerts based on logs, also forwards logs to splunk soar for automation tasks.
   - **Splunk SOAR:** The security orchestration, automation, and response platform to detect and remediate any threats.